 Expands Employer and Employee Insurance Options

-On October 23, The U.S. Departments of the Treasury, Health and Human Services, and Labor issued a proposed regulation that would expand the usability of health reimbursement arrangements (HRAs).
-This proposed regulation is in response to President...
+Late last month, AGC supported a proposed regulation by the U.S. Departments of the Treasury, Health and Human Services, and Labor that would expand the usability of health reimbursement arrangements (HRAs).
+Specifically, the proposal would expand...
 Read More

 The Associated General Contractors of America (AGC) is the leading association for the construction industry.
 AGC represents more than 26,000 firms, including over 6,500 of America’s leading general contractors, and over 9,000 specialty-contracting firms.
 More than 10,500 service providers and suppliers are also associated with AGC, all through a nationwide network of chapters.